How To Stop Being A People Pleaser While Still Being Nice

 This pattern unfolds in all types of relationships, and not just exclusive to family or friends, but to coworkers and romantic partners as well.

-What we tend is to act in a particular way, form a pattern on how we should act in all our relationships.
+What we tend to do is act in a particular way, form a pattern on how we should act in all our relationships.

-We do so instead of choosing how to react differently with others, which will work best to our benefit.
+We do so instead of choosing how to react differently with different people and situations, which will work best to our benefit.

 This is known as procedural memory, similar to once you learn how to ride a bike you’ll never forget.